 Graduate work is offered in all fields of history for which faculty is currently available.
 Students applying for admission to graduate study in history must be approved by the majority of the history faculty.
-Students seeking graduate degrees in history must present an undergraduate transcript with at least a 3.0 average in all history courses and a 2.8 overall average that shows at least 12 credits earned in a foreign language.

 Candidates must fulfill the requirements of the Department of History and of the Graduate College.

 The Department of History offers both thesis and non-thesis Master's degree options.
 The work toward an M.A. degree stresses a balance of course work and independent research.

 This doctoral program is offered in collaboration with the Department of Culture, Society and Justice and entails coursework in both history and anthropology and working with faculty in both departments.
 The program includes comprehensive exams and completion of a dissertation based on original research.

 Graduate Program Requirements

 The ideal preparation for graduate study in history is a B.A. or B.S. in history from an accredited institution.